Aurel300/prusti-dev/docs/dev-guide/src/config/flags.md

 > **Note:** This does _not_ limit how many verification requests the server handles concurrently, only the size of what is essentially its verifier cache.

+## `SHOW_IDE_INFO`

+When enabled, we emit various json data structures containing information about the program, its encoding, and the results of the verification.
+This flag intended for prusti-assistant (IDE).

 ## `SIMPLIFY_ENCODING`

 When enabled, the encoded program is simplified before it is passed to the Viper backend.